4.1 Nature of Prohibited Conduct

 - Acts of violence, stalking, unwelcome physical touch, physical, verbal or written threats, and/or other inappropriate communications.

 - Incidents of Sex Discrimination, as defined below.

 - Individuals of any sex, sexual orientation, and/or gender identity may be the victim of and engage in harassment.
-The conduct alleged to constitute harassment under this policy is evaluated from the perspective of a reasonable person similarly situated to the Complainant and considering all the circumstances.
+The conduct alleged to constitute harassment under this policy is evaluated from the perspective of a reasonable person similarly situated to the Reporting Party and considering all the circumstances.